pankajchejara23/open-learner-modeling/README.md

 # Open Learner Modeling

-This repository contains the source code for **student modeling**, hosted on this platform: [Open Learner Modeling](https://pankajchejara23.github.io/open-learner-modeling/).
-It provides a robust implementation of **Bayesian network-based knowledge modeling**, leveraging datasets from the VARA platform to predict and analyze student learning behaviors.
+This repository contains the source code for **student modeling**: [Open Learner Modeling](https://pankajchejara23.github.io/open-learner-modeling/).
+It provides an implementation of **Bayesian network-based knowledge modeling**, leveraging datasets from the **VARA platform** to predict and analyze student learning skills.

 ---